About the National Honor Society

 The student of good character upholds principles of morality and ethics, is cooperative, demonstrates high standards of honesty and reliability, shows courtesy, concern, and respect for others, and generally maintains a good and clean lifestyle.
 Students must secure two (2) teacher/coach/advisor recommendations to meet this requirement.

-Students who graduate in good standing with the NHS will get to wear the distinctive white stole at graduation.
+Students who graduate in good standing with the NHS will get to wear the distinctive white hood at graduation.

 Our hope is that these students, our future leaders, will be motivated to always be looking for ways they can help others.